-Advisors are ready to counsel on matters of mutual concern throughout the students' academic careers.
+Advisors are ready to counsel on matters of mutual concern throughout students' academic careers.
 Major times of consultation include the registration periods, changes in degree programs, changes in life circumstances, and the graduation process.
-Students must obtain approval from their academic advisors each term before they can register online.
+Students must obtain approval from their academic advisors before each term in order to be able to register online.

-Students alone are responsible for determining and fulfilling the requirements of their degree program and other academic requirements.
+Students alone are ultimately responsible for determining and fulfilling the requirements of their degree program and other academic requirements.
 If advice obtained is contrary to published statements of the School or observed practices of the School, the student is advised to seek clarification from the degree program director, Academic Vice-President/Dean or other appropriate Iliff officials.

 The Advising Center is available via email at advising@iliff.edu.
-Please check the Iliff website for Advising Center dates and times of operation or contact the Advising Center for an appointment that fits your schedule.
+Please contact the Advising Center or your individual advisor for face-to-face consultations or degree reviews.